pkp/pkp-docs/admin-guide/3.4/en/data-import-and-export.md

 The QuickSubmit plugin is a useful tool for importing a small amount of back content.
 It provides a UI that managers can use to manually add a submission, assign it to an issue, and publish it.

-Learn more about how to use this plugin in [Learning OJS 3](/learning-ojs/en/tools).
+Learn more about how to use this plugin in [the QuickSubmit plugin guide](/quicksubmit/en/).

 ## OAI